Vektor (band): Touring, Terminal Redux, and hiatus (2012–2016)

-In the summer of 2012 Vektor went on a small headlining tour, and in November opened on an extended tour with Napalm Death, Municipal Waste and Exhumed.
+In the summer of 2012, Vektor went on a small headlining tour, and in November opened on an extended tour with Napalm Death, Municipal Waste, and Exhumed.
 In January 2013, the band played the Earache Records Showcase in California.

 The band played their first European show at Hellfest in June 2013.
 They embarked on their first full European headlining tour in November and December 2015 alongside Angelus Apatrida and Distillator which included an appearance at Eindhoven Metal Meeting and culminated in a show at the Camden Underworld in London.
 In early 2016, the band embarked on an American tour opening for Voivod.
 After the band's relocation to Philadelphia and several years of touring, their third album, Terminal Redux, a conceptual work with a runtime of over 70 minutes, was released on May 6, 2016.

 In December 2016, guitarist Erik Nelson, bassist Frank Chin and drummer Blake Anderson left the band, thus putting the band into hiatus, stating that there was "no big story or drama," but "people and personalities simply change and drift apart and we've reached our limit."
+Controversy would ensue in June 2019, when David DiSanto's wife Katy made domestic abuse allegations against him, with both video and photos of the supposed incident.
+Although legal proceedings were pursued against David in family court, a Temporary Protection From Abuse Order was issued against David on June 11, 2019.
+Katy advocated for David to receive help for his alleged alcoholism.
+David released a counter response a few weeks later, in which he stated "There’s a person who has destroyed this entire band and, (surprise!) it wasn’t me."

-Reformation with new lineup and split EP with Cryptosis (2020–present)
+Reformation with new lineup and Transmissions of Chaos (2020–present)

 In May 2020, DiSanto and Erik Nelson announced they were reforming Vektor, with Mike Ohlson on drums and Stephen Coon on bass, and that they were working on new material and preparing for multiple tour dates in 2021.
-On December 16, 2020, Vektor released their first song in four years, "Activate", taken from the upcoming split EP with Cryptosis, Transmissions of Chaos.
+On December 16, 2020, Vektor released their first song in four years, "Activate", taken from the split EP with Cryptosis, Transmissions of Chaos, which was released on February 25, 2021.

+In September 2022, Vektor signed with Century Media Records and announced the recording of their upcoming fourth album.
+Two days later, Century Media dropped Vektor from their label because of the past domestic violence allegations against David DiSanto.
+This would lead David to release a second statement clarifying further details of the supposed incident.
+In January 2023, the music festival cruise 70000 Tons of Metal announced Vektor only to drop them from their lineup a day later.

+In October 2025, Vektor debuted a new live song, "Skeptic's Eye," while on tour in Japan.
+The song marks the first released material of the band since the announcement of the recording of their upcoming album.